5 Things to Keep in Mind When Booking a Wedding Venue in Savannah

 Consider Your Guests’ Experience

 While you and your partner’s opinions are the most important during the planning process, it is always helpful to keep your guest experience in mind when determining major decisions like your wedding venue.
 Consider the convenience of your venue for your out-of-town guests, parking options, food and beverage guidelines, and other factors that may play into your guests’ experience.

 Now that you have established your budget, how much space you need, when you’d like to get married, and your priorities for yourself and your guests, it’s time to begin your wedding venue search!
 At The Mackey House, our unique and completely customizable venue offers several different location options to choose from, including inside or on the deck of our Southern mansion, in the lush garden, under our shaded pavilion, or amidst the breathtaking 300-year-old oaks on our property.
-Contact us today to schedule your visit of The Mackey House, your premier Savannah wedding venue.
+We hope that these 5 things to keep in mind when booking a wedding venue.
+Contact us today to schedule your visit to The Mackey House, your premier Savannah wedding venue.